-3.26 Acres Total Area of Site 4.74 Area Disturbed: 2.15 \CUT/FILL NUMBERS Area to be roofed or payed: Acres ARE FOR SEDIMENT 2.59 CONTROL PURPOSES Area to be vegetatively stabilized: Acres ONLY, CONTRACTOR 12,466 \ Cu Yds TO VERIFY.
-4,117 \ \ Cu Yds SITE WITH AN ACTIVE GRADING PERMIT 7.
-Any sediment control practice which is disturbed by grading activity for placement of utilities must be repaired on the same day of disturbance.
-B. Additional sediment control must be provided, if deemed necessary by the CID.
-The site and all controls shall be inspected by the contractor weekly, and the next day after each rain event.
-A written report by the contractor, made available upon request, is part of every inspection and should include Inspection date Off-site waste/borrow area location Identification of plan deficienci Construction Activities (NPDES, MDE).
+N/A Total Area of Site: Acres CUT/FILL NUMBERS 2.7 Area Disturbed: Acres ARE ROUGH ESTIMATE 0.0 FOR SEDIMENT Area to be roofed or paved: CONTROL PURPOSES 2.7 ONLY.
+CONTRACTOR Area to be vegetatively stabilized: Acres TO VERIFY.
+0 Cu Yds Total fill: N/A Off-site waste/borrow area location:

-•Inspection type (routine, pre-storm event, during rain event) Name and title of inspector • Weather information (current conditions as well as time and an=mount of last recorded • Brief description of project's status (e.g. percent complete) and/or current activities Evidence of sediment discharges • Identification of sediment controls that require maintenance • Identification of missing or improperly installed sediment controls • Compliance status regarding the sequence of construction and stabilization requirements Photographs Monitoring/sampling • Maintenance and/or corrective action performed 9.
+7. Any sediment control practice which is disturbed by grading activity for placement of utilities must be repaired on the same day of disturbance 8.
+Additional sediment control must be provided, if deemed necessary by the CID.
+The site. and all controls shall be inspected by the contractor weekly, and the next day after each rain event.
+A written report by the contractor, made available upon request, is part of every inspection and should include: • Inspection type (routine, pre-storm event, during rain event) Name and title of inspector • Weather information (current conditions as well as time and an=mount of last recorded precipitation • Brief description of project's status (e.g. percent complete) and/or current activities Evidence of sediment discharges • Identification of plan deficiencies • Identification of sediment controls that require maintenance •Identification of missing or improperly installed sediment controls • Compliance status regarding the sequence of construction and stabilization requirements Photographs Monitoring/sampling Maintenance and/or corrective action performed • Other inspection items as required by the General Permit for Stormwater Associated with Construction Activities (NPDES, MDE) 9.
 Trenches for the construction of utilities is limited to three pipe lengths or that which can and shall be back filled and stabilized by the end of each work day, whichever is shorter.
 10. Any major changes or revisions to the plan or sequence of construction must be reviewed and approved by the HSCD prior to proceeding with construction.
 Minor revisions may be allowed by the CID per the list of HSCD-approved field changes.
+11. Disturbance shall not occur outside the L.O.D.
+A project is to be sequenced so that grading activities begin on one grading unit (maximum acreage of 20 ac. per grading unit) at a time.
+Work may proceed to a subsequent grading unit when at least 50 percent of the disturbed area in the preceding grading unit has been stabilized and approved by the CID.
+Unless otherwise specified and approved by the HSCD, no more than 20 acres cumulatively may be disturbed at a given time.
+12. Wash water from any equipment, vehicles, wheels, pavement, and other sources must be treated in a sediment basin or other approved washout structure.
+13. Topsoil shall be stockpiled and preserved on-site for redistribution onto final grade.